 October 5-27, 2019, Girard College, Philadelphia

 Back and Song is a meditative four-channel film and art installation by filmmakers Elissa Blount Moorhead and Bradford Young, produced by Philadelphia Contemporary and Thomas Jefferson University.
-This kaleidoscopic installation reflected on the manner in which health and wellness are part and parcel of the American black experience from cradle to grave.
-Back and Song considered the labor and care provided by generations of black healers—doctors, nurses, midwives, morticians, therapists, and health aides—and their histories of contribution to, and resistance of, the flawed and discriminatory structures of Western medicine.
+This kaleidoscopic installation reflected on the manner in which health and wellness are part and parcel of the Black American experience from cradle to grave.
+Back and Song considered the labor and care provided by generations of Black healers—doctors, nurses, midwives, morticians, therapists, and health aides—and their histories of contribution to, and resistance toward, the flawed and discriminatory structures of Western medicine.